Donratto/MPA-KPM/README.md

 ### Simulation RUN

+The simulation has been executed several times, always with a different sets of parameters.
 The output of the simulation is a basic listing of the communication flow and important values that accompany the simulation, such as delay, throughput and packet loss, in the console bar.
-At the end we have these values averaged as well:

 ```
 Flow 1 (7.0.0.5:49153 -> 7.0.0.6:1235) proto TCP